iambriansreed/jakyll/README.md

 # Jakyll.js

-Jakyll.js is a Jekyll alternative built with TypeScript & Node.
+Jakyll.js is a drop in Jekyll alternative built with TypeScript & Node.

 ### Install